The scale invariant scotogenic model: CDF-II $W$-boson mass and the 95 GeV excesses: Numerical Results and Discussion

+In Fig.~\ref{fig:PSc}, we depict the $M_{W}$ prediction within the framework of the SI-SCM model as a function of the scalar mixing angle $s_{\alpha}^{2}$ and $m_{S^{\pm}}$.
+Additionally, we compare these predictions with various measurements at their respective 2$\sigma$ limits.
+Importantly, in this model, the correction $\varDelta m_{W}$ is strictly positive, driven by the fact that $\varDelta T$ is always positive and dominates over the values of $\varDelta S$ and $\varDelta U$.
+For instance, without considering the $M_{W}$ bounds, the relative mass difference between CP-even and CP-odd scalars could reach 20\%, whereas incorporating the $M_{W}$ measurements reduces this difference to below 5\%.

-In Fig.~\ref{fig:chi2}, the signal strength modifiers and relevant observables to the $95.4$GeV scalar candidate are presented.
-Notably, the excesses $\mu_{\gamma\gamma, b\bar{b}}$ can be simultaneously addressed, while the excess $\mu_{\tau\tau}$ exhibits suppressed values.
-As illustrated in Fig.~\ref{fig:chi2b}, the three excesses can be accommodated at a 99\% C.L., given that $8.02<\chi^2_{\rm tot}<11.34$.
-The preference for maximal values in both scalar mixing $s^2_{\alpha} \approx 0.11$ and ${\cal B}(D\to \rm inv.)\approx 70\%$ becomes evident when simultaneously matching the three excesses.
-In the event that the di-tau excess is analyzed by ATLAS and/or re-analyzed by CMS with additional data, and the measured $\mu_{\tau\tau}^{\rm exp}$ is relaxed to a smaller value around 0.6-0.7, addressing the three excesses within this model becomes feasible.
+In Fig.~\ref{fig:chi2}, we present the signal strength modifiers and the relevant observable for the $95$ GeV scalar candidate.
+Notably, the excesses $\mu_{\gamma\gamma,~b\bar{b}}$ can be simultaneously addressed, whereas the excess $\mu_{\tau\tau}$ shows suppressed values.
+As illustrated in the $\mu_{\gamma\gamma}-\mu_{b\bar{b}}$ panels in Fig.~\ref{fig:chi2}, the excesses in the channels ($\gamma\gamma,~b\bar{b}$) can be accommodated simultaneously at the $1\sigma$ level for a very small region of the parameter space (the BPs point inside the $1\sigma$ contour in Fig.~\ref{fig:chi2a}, \ref{fig:chi2b} and~\ref{fig:chi2c} with $\chi^2_{(2)}<2.53$); and at the 2$\sigma$ level for a significant region of the parameter space.
+However, the $\tau\tau$ channel can only be accommodated at the 99\% C.L., i.e., $8.02<\chi_{(3)}^{2}<11.34$.
+The preference for maximal values in both scalar mixing, $s_{\alpha}^{2}\approx0.11$, and ${\cal B}(D\to{\rm inv.})\approx70\%$, becomes evident when matching the excess in channels other than $\gamma\gamma$ as shown in Fig.~\ref{fig:chi2d}.
+If the di-tau excess is analyzed by ATLAS and/or re-analyzed by CMS with additional data, and the measured $\mu_{\tau\tau}^{{\rm exp}}$ is relaxed to around 0.6-0.7, then addressing the three excesses within this model becomes feasible.

-In Fig.~\ref{fig:HH}, we present the di-Higgs production cross section at both (a) LHC with $\sqrt{s} = 14$~TeV and (b) future $e^{-} e^{+}$ colliders with $\sqrt{s} = 500$~GeV versus the scalar mixing angle $s_\alpha^2$.
-As seen in Fig.~\ref{fig:HHa}, di-Higgs production at the LHC shows no enhancement, but a reduction of 65\% is possible for benchmark points with a smaller singlet vev $x$ and non-suppressed scalar mixing.
-In contrast, at $e^{+} e^{-}$ colliders, the double Higgsstrahlung cross-section varies between a reduction of 20\% and an enhancement of 70\% with respect to the SM cross-section ~(Fig.~\ref{fig:HHb}).
+In Fig.~\ref{fig:HH}, we present the di-Higgs production cross section for both (a) the LHC with $\sqrt{s}=14$~TeV and (b) future $e^{-}e^{+}$ colliders with $\sqrt{s}=500$~GeV plotted against the scalar mixing angle $s_{\alpha}^{2}$.
+As shown in Fig.~\ref{fig:HHa}, di-Higgs production at the LHC exhibits no enhancement; however, a reduction of 73\% is possible for benchmark points with a smaller singlet VEV $x$ and non-suppressed scalar mixing.
+In contrast, at $e^{+}e^{-}$ colliders, the double Higgsstrahlung cross-section ranges from a reduction of 24\% to an enhancement of 46\% compared to the SM cross-section, as illustrated in Fig.~\ref{fig:HHb}.